 Are you afraid to go to bed?
 Are you afraid you will not wake up?
 Are you afraid of death?
 If you awaken inside and get a glimpse of your very being then you will not be scared of death and the beyond.
 The eternal Self is beyond Death.

-We all have an expiration date and one of the Secret’s of Death is in people’s Jyotish charts.
-It is not something I want to predict or feel confident with anymore with so many X – factors in the world.
+We all have an expiration date and one of the Secret of Death is in people’s Jyotish charts.
+It is not something I want to predict or feel confident with anymore with so many X – X-factors in the world.
 When our time is up, we move on to evolve on another plane.
 Life is eternal and continues.

 There is nothing to be apprehensive about with death.
 It has been going on since time immemorial and it is just about taking another step into your eternal existence.
 There is nothing to tremble about.
 If we live each day as if there will be no other with joy and love and laughter, we will have no regrets.
-More than ever, it is important to keep telling all of those around us how much we love them and let go of petty fights and bitterness and just realize how precious we all are.
-Make up with those with who you hold grudges with.
+More than ever, it is important to keep telling all of those around us how much we love them let go of petty fights and bitterness, and just realize how precious we all are.
+Makeup with those with whom you hold grudges.
 They may not be here next year.

 Move beyond fear and into love.
 I am reminded of a quote from one of my favorite books, Emmanuel’s Book,

-The greatest need in a soul is to achieve that loving of self which will bring about the unity wherein the judgements that have cause such pain are eliminated.
+The greatest need in a soul is to achieve that loving of self which will bring about unity wherein the judgments that have caused such pain are eliminated.